 So how did he survive his first year in business?
 "We operated out of a tiny, £50-per-week office rented from [Bristol-based enterprise agency] BRAVE," says Jon.
 "Affordable office space was the best support we could have got back then, because when you're starting out price is often the only thing on which you can compete, so you must keep your costs down.
-We've scaled up to bigger offices in the same complex since then, so having that flexibility was extremely useful, too."
+We've since scaled up and now have offices in the same complex, so having that flexibility was extremely useful, too."

 Jon soon had to take on his first employees.
 "From the point of view of a young growing agency, it's always good to have staff that are as passionate as you are about making the business a success."
-Now Hurricane has two offices and a staff of 13.
+Now Hurricane has two offices and a growing team of staff.
 "I've focused on hiring people that are skilled, capable and really lovely," says Jon.
 "Many of our people have been with us for years.
 It's a great team."

 Growing a business

 In 2009, Jon recruited his first person in a business development role before focusing heavily on SEO and google rankings.
-This focus has helped the business to grow to where it is now [in 2016) with a new office in London as well as a base in Bristol.
+This focus has helped the business to grow to where it is now with offices in London as well as a base in Bristol.

 "We've evolved from a video-making company into a video marketing specialist," says Jon.
 "More and more businesses are using video to push their marketing messages.
 We help brands tell their story in a way that also meets their strategic objectives and gives them a return on their investment."

 Not surprisingly, Hurricane Media is also exploring new technology including interactive video, augmented reality and virtual reality.
 "We're always looking at new technology that can help brands tell their story better; it's all about the brand narrative."